kidscoots101/kidscoots101/README.md

 As a Computing+ student, I embarked on a project which was used for our coursework.
 It's a Python program which encompasses the power of Machine Learning (ML) and Image Processing to detect if a fish is ill or not.
 It aims to mitigate the fatality rate of fish due to parasites and diseases.
 We spent 6 months doing this to perfect the model and enhance it's accuracy.
 [FishML](https://github.com/kidscoots101/FishML) can be found in the hyper-link.

+I currently serve as the Founder and CEO of GrowCalth, a startup founded by a group of friends in Singapore.

 ## Let's Connect